timm/ezr/docs/about.md

   if callable(x): return x.__name__
   return x
 ```
+## DATA : storing rows, and their summaries

 The programmer did place the rows in a DATA object that held the `rows`.
 Also,
 a summary of those rows is maintained in `cols` (which is a COLS object).